“Motivation is overvalued. Environment often matters more.” – James Clear

 When we motivate others, we play with their emotions, and we try to change them.
 We use external pressure, positive reinforcement, and even shame to motivate others to change.

-“Human beings have an innate inner drive to be autonomous, self-determined, and connected to one another.
-And when that drive is liberated, people achieve more and live richer lives.” -Daniel Pink in “Drive”
+As Daniel Pink points out in his book Drive, we’ve got it all wrong, “Human beings have an innate inner drive to be autonomous, self-determined, and connected to one another.
+And when that drive is liberated, people achieve more and live richer lives.”

 We have to stop trying to motivate or change others.
 Instead, we need to focus on the three keys of intrinsic motivation: Autonomy, Mastery, and Purpose.

-How might this look in a practice?
-Below is a small example of how a coach can build an environment that nurtures healthy habits.
+How might this look in the practice of a sports team?
+Below is a practical example of how a coach can build an environment that nurtures healthy habits.

 After a few practices with designated “your time”, offer to provide some quality instruction and a clear path to progressing the skills they are working on.
-Limit yourself to being “informative” and keep it short.
-Avoid any judgment, good or bad.
+Limit yourself to being “informative” (avoid judgment).
+Use questions to help them become self-aware and self-correct.

 Call to Action